-Although this list is not all the folks who have been involved in the sanctioning of land speed record attempts, it does list the most prominent sanctioning bodies charged with the responsability of overseeing the fast
+Although this list is not all the folks who have been involved in the sanctioning of land speed record attempts, it does list the most prominent sanctioning bodies charged with the responsability of overseeing the fastest sport on earth.

 ECTA — East Coast Timing Association

 11241 Barnes Bridge Road

 USFRA — Utah Salt Flats Racing Association